Our People .

 Dany Khy is a senior international development professional with more than 16 years of experience leading programs in economic development with a focus on entrepreneurship, finance, and forging innovative public-private partnerships in the world’s largest emerging markets.
-She is currently serving as a director in Chemonics’ Asia Regional Business Unit, while advising on private sector engagement and innovative finance throughout the company.
-Prior to Chemonics, Ms. Khy led the economic division for Asia at USAID, overseeing the design and management of $160 million in programs across 18 countries in Asia with direct oversight of $12 million in grants to catalyze private capital and promote inclusive growth.
+She is currently serving as a director for Chemonics’ Private Sector Engagement Practice.
+Prior to Chemonics, Dany led the economic division for Asia at USAID, overseeing the design and management of $160 million in programs across 18 countries in Asia with direct oversight of $12 million in grants to catalyze private capital and promote inclusive growth.
 While at USAID, she leveraged more than $70 million in financing to advance priority development initiatives, spearheaded the bureau’s transition to shared value partnerships with the private sector, and expanded her team’s portfolio to blended finance and impact investing.
-Ms. Khy joined the U.S. government as a Presidential Management Fellow and was a David L. Boren Fellowship recipient.
-Prior to her international work, Ms. Khy worked in the U.S. Congress managing issues ranging from foreign affairs to immigration and refugee policy.
-She holds an M.A. from the Johns Hopkins University School of Advanced International Studies and a bachelor’s degree from Brandeis University.
+Dany joined the U.S. government as a Presidential Management Fellow and was a David L. Boren Fellowship recipient.
+Prior to her international work, she worked in the U.S. Congress managing issues ranging from foreign affairs to immigration and refugee policy.
+Dany holds an M.A. from the Johns Hopkins University School of Advanced International Studies and a bachelor’s degree from Brandeis University.

 by Dany Khy